Rewa Ultra Mega Solar

 The project was commissioned by Rewa Ultra Mega Solar Limited, a joint venture between Madhya Pradesh UrjaVikas Nigam Limited and Solar Energy Corporation of India.
 The 750 MW capacity was auctioned in three packages of 250 MW each.
 RUMSL invited bids from solar power developers in January 2017.
 Twenty firms submitted bids, from which eighteen were shortlisted based on their financial and technical proposal to participate in the bidding process.
 The three winning bidders were Mahindra Renewables, Acme Solar, and Solenergi.

 Rewa Solar Power Project has been awarded World Bank Group's President award for Innovation and Excellence.
+This recognition also highlights the contributions of Manu Srivastava, a 1991 Batch IAS officer, whose leadership was instrumental in the project's success.

 It has been included in Prime Minister's Book of Innovation 2017.

 About 24% of the park's produced energy goes to the Delhi Metro Rail Corporation, where it meets 60% of the daytime demand of the Delhi Metro.